riri324/fraud_detection/README.md

 Screenshots of the version histories from these platforms are included in the `Development_Logs` folder to demonstrate the iterative development process and experimentation history.

-These logs show the progression of experiments leading to the final CTGAN implementation included in this repository.
+These logs show the progression of experiments leading to the final implementation included in this repository.